Specific Heat of Spin Excitations Measured by FerromagneticResonance: Introduction

 \section{Introduction}

-Knowledge of the magnetic contribution to the thermal properties of physical systems is essential for the understanding of magnetocalorics and spintronics such as the spin Seebeck effect.
-Also for hyperthermia applications it is important to asses the coupling between the thermal properties of the magnetic contributions and the crystal system.
-Measuring the contribution of magnons to the heat capacity of magnetic materials at temperatures of technical interest however proves to be a difficult problem.
-It was shown in \cite{Rezende2015} that by using fields of at least $\unit[30]{T}$ the magnon contribution in YIG can be supressed in a temperature regime up to $\unit[20]{K}$ in order to separate it from other contributions.
-At higher temperatures the thermal properties are dominated by phonons.
-A supressing field would need to be orders of magnitude higher then could be achieved technically, such that it becomes a challenging task to separate the magnon contribution.
+Knowledge of the magnetic contribution to the thermal properties of physical systems is essential for understanding magnetocalorics\citep{Gutfleisch2011}, spintronics\citep{Bader2010,Chumak2015}, and magnonic\citep{Chumak2015,Serga2014} applications.
+Also, in biomedical applications like hyperthermia \citep{Myrovali2016,LiebanaVinas2016}, it is essential to assess the coupling between the magnetic contributions and the crystal system's thermal properties.
+However, measuring the contribution of magnons to the heat capacity of magnetic materials at temperatures of technical interest is challenging.
+One approach is to suppress magnons by shifting the spin-wave dispersion to energies higher than the thermal energy.
+The magnon contribution to the total heat can then be separated by conventional calorimetry experiments with and without an applied field.
+Doing so for a system like Yittrium Iron Garnet (YIG), however, would already require fields as high as $\unit[30]{T}$ \citep{Rezende2015} at a temperature of only $\unit[20]{K}$.
+Hence, it is unlikely that such experiments can get close to ambient temperature.
+Another option is to measure the thermal population of the spin-wave dispersion using, for example, Brillouin light scattering (BLS).
 Here we propose a new method for determining the magnonic heat capacity using ferromagnetic resonance (FMR).
-The concept of our method is based on accurate angular dependent measurements around the magnetocrystalline hard axis of Fe films at a fixed microwave frequency.
-Using this unconvetional FMR we have evaluated the Zeeman energy in critical configurations of metastable states.
-We show that in the temperature regime between $\unit[70]{K}$ and $\unit[280]{K}$ the temperature derivative of the critical Zeeman energy is proportional to the magonic heat capacity.
+Our method is based on ferromagnetic resonance measurements at a fixed frequency, where a magnetic field is applied in different directions near a hard axis of the magnetic anisotropy.
+First, the magnet is fully saturated, then the direction of the field is swept, such that this saturated configuration becomes metastable all the while FMR is measured at each angle step.
+We then observe the transition from this metastable configuration to a stable configuration in the FMR signal.
+From these unconventional FMR measurements, we have evaluated the Zeeman energy in critical configurations of metastable states.
+We find that in the observed temperature regime between $\unit[70]{K}$ and $\unit[280]{K}$ the temperature-dependent change of the critical Zeeman energy is proportional to the magnonic heat capacity.